marynaaleksandrova/portfolio/README.md

-static-app-template
+Portfolio
 ===================

-Template for static webapp/website.
+Static portfolio for marynaaleksandrova.com.
 Include grunt tasks for jade, js, stylus and deploy to S3.

-For deployment to S3 create grunt-aws.json file:
+For deployment to S3 in a terminal:
 ```
-{
-  "key": "your-s3-key",
-  "secret": "your-s3-secret",
-  "bucket": "bucket-name"
-}
+make deploy
 ```
-Check this [link](https://transloadit.com/docs/how-to-set-up-an-amazon-s3-bucket) on how to find your security credentials.